CopernicaMarketingSoftware/Documentation/Publisher/en/bounces.md

     the email is sent back to us, usually with an error code.
 You can read more information about these error codes [here](http://www.emailaddressmanager.com/tips/codes.html).

-Sometimes an error between step 1 through 3 is classified as a hardbounce and everything after as a hardbounce.
+Sometimes an error between step 1 through 3 is classified as a hard bounce and everything after as a soft bounce.
 Other times 1 through 4 is classified as a hardbounce.
 Other times the steps are ignored and the error code is used to determine whether a soft- or a hardbounce occurred.

 You can find the errors occurring from your mailings in the **Error** tab.
 The error code is also specified here if it exists.
+You can also have them delivered to a script on your own server with [WebHooks](./webhooks).

 ## Solving errors